-Good Energy’s proposal for a 24.2MW solar farm at Mapperton, near Sturminster Marshall in Dorset, is currently the subject of a legal challenge.
+Good Energy is proposing a 24.2MW solar farm at Mapperton, near Sturminster Marshall in Dorset.

 If constructed as proposed, the solar farm would generate enough renewable electricity to power around 6,300 average homes.